rocketacademy/project2-bootcamp/UserJourney.md

 - Creating - Users must input a unique pair key + their start of relationship to create a room
 - Joining - Users should only be able to join a room if the pairkey has been created
 - Joining - Users should NOT be able to join a room if there are already 2 members
-- Joining -
-- (WIP) Users should be redirected to the home page once isPairedUp && isLoggedIn is true
+- Both - Users should be redirected to the home page once isPairedUp && isLoggedIn is true

 # Onboarding - Sign In